-1. Before attempting any resurfacing, note that rotor and / or drum inspection is necessary.
-Determine the manufacturer's specifications from an approved specification guide or as cast into the rotor or drum by the manufacturer.
+1. Before attempting any resurfacing, rotor and/or drum inspection is necessary.
+Determine the manufacturer's specifications from an approved specification guide.

-2. Using a digital micrometer or other measuring tool, record the thickness of the rotor or the inside diameter of the drum.
+2. Using a digital micrometer or other measuring tool, record the thickness of the rotor or drum.
 Observe any deep scores and gouges.
 This depth will also need to be recorded.
-If scores or gouges are present before maching, remeasure specifications after machining is completed.

-IF ANY ROTOR OR DRUM IS FOUND TO BE BEYOND SPECIFICATIONS AS CALLED FOR BY THE VEHICLE MANUFACTURER, REPLACE AS REQUIRED.

-NEVER ATTEMPT TO RESURFACE A ROTOR OR DRUM BEYOND LISTED SPECIFICATIONS
+IF ANY ROTOR IS FOUND TO BE BELOW MINIMUM SPECIFICATIONS AS CALLED FOR BY THE VEHICLE MANUFACTURER, REPLACE AS REQUIRED.
+NEVER ATTEMPT TO RESURFACE A ROTOR BEYOND LISTED SPECIFICATIONS